Medical Treatments for Hair Loss Conveniently located to serve La Jolla and San Diego

 Rogaine Extra Strength is not for use by women

 Rogaine for Women Hair Regrowth Treatment – Rogaine contains 2% Minoxidil, the only FDA-approved treatment for hair loss.
 In clinical studies, four out of five users claimed Rogaine helped slow or stop their hair loss.

 Rogaine is applied directly to the scalp in the hair loss area twice daily; for example, once in the morning and once at night.
 The night-time application should occur 2-4 hours before bed to allow for drying.
 Each bottle should last about 25-30 days if used as directed.
 Hair can be styled normally after the Rogaine had dried.

 Since normal hair grows only 1/2 to 1 inch per month, hair regrowth with Rogaine takes some time.
 Continued use of Rogaine twice a day for at least four months is usually needed before you notice hair regrowth.
 You will need to continue the use of Rogaine to maintain hair regrowth.

 It is often recommended that patients use medical interventions like Propecia or Rogaine along with another method of hair restoration since they can help to avoid further hair loss.
 At our office, we offer FUT and FUE hair transplants, Low-Level Laser Therapy (LLLT), and more.
 Discuss this option with our experts during your consultation.

 The price of Medical Treatments for Hair Loss varies widely depending on multiple factors, including the number of treatments required to achieve optimal results and the cosmetic or medical concerns you want to address.
 Contact us today and find out what’s best for you

 Find Out More with a Consultation

-To learn more about our medical intervention options to address hair loss, contact La Jolla Hair Restoration and schedule an informative and helpful consultation.
+To learn more about our medical intervention options in La Jolla, CA, to address hair loss, contact La Jolla Hair Restoration, and schedule an informative and helpful consultation.
 Our hair-restoration experts will be available to answer any questions you may have.